Renewal of Contract: Everything You Need to Know

 Any other departments involved in the renewal process, like finance and legal, need to have access to the contract.
 This is why having a central repository is a smart idea.
 The central repository should be intelligent enough to determine who needs to act on the contract next.

 If you need help with a renewal of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.